timkoopmans/gridinit-jmeter/README.md

 extract 'csrf-token', "content='(.+?)' name='csrf-token'"
 ```

 This method takes 4 parameters: the selector (xpath or regex), the extracted value name, the PCRE regular expression and an optional parameters hash.
-This is based on the [Regular Expression Extractor](http://jmeter.apache.org/usermanual/component_reference.html#Regular_Expression_Extractor).

 The selector is optional and defaults to regex.
 You can specify regex or xpath extractors as follows.

 ```
 visit 'Google', "http://google.com/" do